loreguerra/agentcooperbot/README.md

 ##Ideas for future versions

 1. Scrape more sites for more quotes
-2. Create GUI for chatting
 3. Add emojis
 4. Modify the Markov module
-5. Figure out how to get natural-sounding sentences
 6. Spell check quotes
 7. Check for duplicate words in a row